We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Symptoms of withdrawal for people who use chewing tobacco are quite similar.
 They include:

-Symptoms of nicotine withdrawal typically peak within two to three days.
+Symptoms of nicotine withdrawal typically peak within 2-3 days.

 However, as you ignore them, they begin to disappear.
 Withdrawal symptoms often go away in two to four weeks.
 Some people may experience nicotine withdrawal for several months.